isabellarmonteiro/Bangladesh/docs/fish/03_fish.md

 ### Nutritional and Cultural Significance

-Fish is one of the most popular nutritient-rich foods in Bangladesh.
+Fish is one of the most popular nutrient-rich foods in Bangladesh.
 Indeed, it accounts for 60% of the consumption of animal sourced products (Belton et al, 2011), and is a crucial source of vitamins and micronutrients for the poor (Thilsted et al. 1997).
-The common saying "rice and fish makes a Bengali" appropriately highlights the importance of aquatic organisms for diets in Bangladesh.
-Nevertheless, with the decrease in the consumption of pulses (Dey et al., 2008a), another protein-rich staple, the dependency on fish intensified in the early 2000s (BBS 2003c and 2007b). <br>
+The common saying “rice and fish makes a Bengali” appropriately highlights the importance of aquatic organisms for diets in Bangladesh.
+Rural areas mostly consume low-value wild fish and cultured carps, while urban areas increasingly favor species like tilapia and higher-value wild fish produced by entrepreneurial aquaculture.

+With the decrease in the consumption of pulses (Dey et al., 2008a), another protein-rich staple, the dependency on fish intensified in the early 2000s (BBS 2003c and 2007b).
 Given the high reliance on fish to achieve the necessary macro and micronutrient intake, as well as the fact that its consumption is primarily sourced domestically (Dey et al., 2008), it is thus clear that the development of the fisheries sector is pivotal to guarantee Food Security in Bangladesh, amid a large increase in population that the country has experienced since the 1950s.